Unified framework for continuity of sandwiched R\'enyi divergences

 Then, the \textit{sandwiched R{\'e}nyi conditional entropy} is defined as

 the \textit{mutual information} by

 and the \textit{divergence} itself is just considered as a function in the first argument with a fixed second argument.
 A precise definition of these quantities can be found in \Cref{subsec:div-entropic-quantities}.

-To prove bounds for these quantities, we explore three different methods (see \cref{sec:technical_tools}). \begin{itemize} \item \textbf{The axiomatic approach:} This approach is inspired by \cite{marwah2022} and can be reduced to two assumptions our entropic quantity has to satisfy, which are joint convexity/concavity and super-/subadditivity of $\widetilde Q_\alpha$.
-These two ''axioms'' motivate the name axiomatic approach.
-The main result in this approach, from which the respective continuity bounds follow straightforwardly, is a continuity bound on the minimal distance to a compact convex subset of the quantum states in Theorem \ref{theo:minimial-distance-cc-set-axiomatic-approach}. \item \textbf{The operator space approach:} It is inspired by \cite{Beigi2022} and relates $\widetilde Q_\alpha$ to a norm.
-Here, proving the norm properties can be non-trivial.
-Then, we exploit the triangle inequality to prove continuity bounds.
+To prove bounds for these quantities, we explore three different methods (see \Cref{sec:technical_tools}). \begin{itemize} \item \textbf{The almost additive approach:} This approach is inspired by \cite{marwah2022} and uses joint convexity/concavity and super-/subadditivity of $\widetilde Q_\alpha$.
+The name is motivated by the fact that this super-/subadditivity reduces to almost concavity of $\rho \mapsto D(\rho \Vert \sigma)$, respectively almost convexity of the von Neuman entropy if $\alpha \to 1$.
+The main result in this approach, from which the respective continuity bounds follow straightforwardly, is a continuity bound on the distance to a compact convex subset of the quantum states in Theorem \ref{theo:minimial-distance-cc-set-almost-additive-approach}. \item \textbf{The operator space approach:} It is inspired by \cite{Beigi2022} and relates $\widetilde Q_\alpha$ to a norm.
+In this context, showing the norm properties poses a challenge, yet yields continuity bounds directly through the triangle inequality.
 In particular, we define new quantities for $1 \le q' \le p' \le \infty$ such that $\frac{1}{r} = \frac{1}{q'} - \frac{1}{p'}$, namely